websanco/liferay-learn/docs/dxp/latest/en/developing-applications/tooling/liferay-workspace/creating-a-liferay-workspace.md

     liferay.workspace.product=$LIFERAY_LEARN_PORTAL_WORKSPACE_TOKEN$
     ```

-    This defines the lastest GA of Liferay Portal CE.
+    This defines the lastest GA of Liferay Portal.
 You can always get a current list using Blade CLI by typing `blade init -l`.

 ## Creating a Liferay Workspace with Blade CLI